damirka/sui-notes/src/concepts/address.md

 - `0x1` - address of the Sui Standard Library (alias `std`)
 - `0x2` - address of the Sui Framework (alias `sui`)
+- `0x5` - address of the Sui System object
 - `0x6` - address of the system Clock object
+- `0x403` - address of the DenyList system object

 ## Further reading